 Annika Shirley-Vouzas (Parent Representative and Secretary)

-I have lived here for 23 years and have 2 grown sons who are now 22 and 20.
-I have worked at the IPS for nearly 13 years now and started off at Frans Halslaan teaching groups 4 and 3.
-For the last 7 years I have been the Learning Support Coordinator which these days includes a lot of cycling around between all 3 locations meeting.
+I have lived here for 24 years and have 2 grown sons who are now 23 and 21.
+I have worked at the IPS for nearly 14 years now and started off at Frans Halslaan teaching groups 4 and 3.
+For the last 8 years I have been the Learning Support Coordinator which these days includes a lot of cycling around between all 3 locations meeting with teachers and parents… It certainly keeps me fit!

 SCHOOL COUNCIL CHARTER